top of page

 brenbloo.png

 Yes, it is possible.
-The appearance and texture of the cream may be slightly altered though upon thawing.
-When cream is frozen, the proteins in it are destabilized, and small white flecks may appear in the cream in a process known as feathering.
-This change is especially noticeable when the thawed...
+The product's appearance and texture may be altered slightly upon thawing.
+When dairy is frozen, the proteins in it are destabilized, and small white flecks may appear in a process known as feathering.
+Though a slightly granular texture may be present after thawing, the product is still edible and great for cooking.

 cewbron.png